jritchie17/reporttestingapp/README.md

 ```

 You can customize the appearance under **Tools -> Settings -> User Interface**.
-The Theme drop-down now includes a *Brand* option that applies the company's colors.
+The Theme drop-down defaults to *Brand* (applying the company's colors) but also allows Light, Dark, or System themes.

 For temp table query testing, you can use the specialized scripts:
 ```